-In 2019, Swift Air was taken over by iAero group and rebranded into iAero Airways.
-To book iAero Airway Flights, please visit our iAero Airways page.
+In 2019, Swift Air was taken over by the iAero group and rebranded into iAero Airways.
+Please take a look at our page on iAero Airways for more information.

-Passengers were entitled to one carry-on bag and one smaller, personal-type baggage on board the plane.
+Passengers flying with Swift Air were entitled to one carry-on bag and one smaller, personal-type baggage on board the plane.
 Carry-on baggage could not have external dimensions larger than ten inches by fourteen inches by twenty-four inches.(10in X14 in X24in) and additional carry-on baggage on flights was allowed when the load factor permitted.
 Personal-type items included purses, briefcases, cameras, food containers, or laptops (case included).
-The following items were not considered carry-on bags or personal-type items and were not counted against the one-bag plus one personal-type item.
+The following items were not considered carry-on bags or personal-type items and were not counted against the one bag plus one personal-type item.

 1. A child restraint device for a child who had a seat reserved